 ...and from what we've heard... a little frustrating.

 Citizens from countries in the visa waiver program should have no problem visiting the U.S.

 But we're not going to deal with that here...
-We're going to deal with tips for U.S. citizens getting a visa to other counties.
+This is for US citizens traveling abroad.

 Sometimes you will be getting a visa when you enter a country...
 We did that in Cambodia a few years ago.